Conway Regional’s Emergency Department is a Level III Trauma Center, which includes:

 How quickly you are seen by a physician will depend upon the triage process.
 Triage is a way of determining which patients are sickest and in need of immediate medical attention.
 It may be that a patient who came in after you will be seen first because that patient has immediate medical needs.

 Nurses assigned to triage are specially trained to classify the urgency of your condition.
 It is important that we respond to all emergency conditions as quickly as possible, but some are more critical than others.
-For example, we must respond immediately to a patient who is experiencing chest pain while a patient with a broken finger may need to wait a while longer.

 What to expect in an exam room